Subscribie/module-builder/README.md

 # Installation

+## 1. Get the code
     git clone git@gitlab.com:karmacrew/subscription-website-builder.git
     cd subscription-website-builder
     git submodule update --init --recursive

+## 2. Configure

+Set your database credentials for Penguin
+    nano Indigo/Penguin/.env.example # the install will copy this over for you to .env

+## 3. Run install.sh

     ./Indigo/install.sh

-Penguin install will fail with incorect db credentials.
-It's safe to re-run after setting your database credentials in: `nano Indigo/Penguin/.env`
+If you make a mistake with your db credentials, Penguin install will fail.
+Don't worry, it's safe to re-run after setting your database credentials just edit: `nano Indigo/Penguin/.env`

 # Running locally
 After installing simply run: